 Both arrived as the hurricane was raging, however.
 Both ships had to wait out the storm off the coast.
 The Angel Gabriel was able to send most of its passengers ashore at Pemaquid in Maine, and they slept as guests of the villagers already living there while their ship rested at anchor in the harbor.

 By morning, the storm tore the Angel Gabriel from its anchor and reduced it to rubble.
 The several crew and passengers who stayed on board were lost and the remaining passengers were left to recover what they could of their belongings from the surf.

 Farther south down the coast, the James was having its own problems.
 The captain had tried to find a safe harbor at the Isles of Shoals, but lost all his anchors in the effort as none of his cables were strong enough to withstand the storm.

-On board, the passengers feared the worst as the wind and 20-foot storm surge began pushing the ship steadily toward the rocks of the Isles of Shoals.
-Waiting and watching as the ship edged nearer to a calamity, the crew finally rejoiced when storm moved northeast.
+On board, the passengers feared the worst as the wind and 20-foot storm surge began pushing the ship steadily toward the rocks.
+Waiting and watching as the ship edged nearer to calamity, the crew finally rejoiced when storm moved northeast.
 The hurricane winds reversed and began pushing the ship away from the islands.